MonjokT/SQL_Data-Warehouse_Project/README.md

-# SQL_Data-Warehouse_Project
-Welcome to my **SQL Data Warehouse & Analytics Project**!
-This repository showcases how a modern data warehouse solution is designed,built and analyzed a using **SQL Server**.
-It’s designed as a portfolio project to demonstrate **data engineering best practices, ETL pipelines, and business-ready analytics**.
+# The Application of SQL Server in Data Warehousing Using the Medallion Architecture

+## 📖 Introduction

+This project demonstrates the application of **Microsoft SQL Server** in designing and implementing a modern **data warehouse** solution.
+It adopts the **Medallion Architecture (i,e, Bronze–Silver–Gold)** as a structured approach to data integration, transformation, and analytics.
+The work highlights how fragmented operational data from multiple source systems can be consolidated into a unified warehouse to support business intelligence and decision‑making.

 ---

-## 🏗️ Data Architecture

-The project follows the **Medallion Architecture** (Bronze, Silver, Gold):

-- **Bronze Layer** → Raw data ingestion from 2 source systems (CSV files).
-- **Silver Layer** → Cleansing, standardization, and transformation for analysis.
+## 📊 Project Overview

+- **Source Systems**: ERP and CRM datasets provided in CSV format
+- **Business Context**: Operational data was siloed across systems, limiting visibility into customer behavior, product performance, and sales trends
+- **Objectives**:
+  - Ingest raw data from ERP and CRM sources
+  - Cleanse and standardize data to ensure consistency
-- **Gold Layer** → Business-ready star schema optimized for reporting and dashboards.
+  - Design a star schema optimized for analytical queries
+  - Deliver SQL‑based insights and KPIs for stakeholders

 ---

-## 📖 Project Overview

-This project includes:

-- **Data Architecture** → Designing a scalable warehouse using layered architecture.
+## 🏗️ Methodology & Architecture

+The solution follows the **Medallion Architecture**:

-- **ETL Pipelines** → Extract, transform, and load data from ERP & CRM sources.
+- **Bronze Layer** → Raw ingestion of ERP & CRM CSV files
+- **Silver Layer** → Cleansing, standardization, and transformation processes
+- **Gold Layer** → Business‑ready star schema supporting dashboards and reporting

+Key steps undertaken:
+- Development of ETL pipelines in SQL Server
-- **Data Modeling** → Creating fact & dimension tables for analytical queries.
+- Creation of fact and dimension tables for analytical modeling
-- **Analytics & Reporting** → SQL-based insights into customer behavior, product performance, and sales trends.
+- Implementation of data quality checks and validation scripts
+- Documentation of architecture, data catalog, and naming conventions

 ---

+## 🎯 Outcomes

+- Consolidated ERP and CRM data into a unified analytical model
+- Improved reporting accuracy and query performance through star schema design
+- Delivered actionable insights into customer retention, product sales, and revenue trends
+- Established scalable architecture capable of integrating additional source systems

+---

-## 🎯 Skills Demonstrated
+## 🛠️ Skills & Tools Utilized

-This repository highlights expertise in:
+- **SQL Server Express** → Database engine

-- SQL Development
+- **SQL Server Management Studio (SSMS)** → Development and administration
-- Data Engineering & ETL Pipelines
-- Data Modeling (Star Schema)
-- Analytics & Reporting
+- **ETL Development** → SQL‑based pipelines for ingestion and transformation
+- **Data Modeling** → Fact and dimension tables, star schema design
-- Data Architecture Design
+- **DrawIO** → Architecture and schema diagrams
+- **GitHub** → Version control and collaboration
+- **Documentation Tools** → Notion / Markdown for project documentation

 ---

 ## 📂 Repository Structure